ably-labs/ably-chat-kotlin/README.md

 To use Chat you must also set a [`clientId`](https://ably.com/docs/auth/identified-clients) so that clients are identifiable.
 If you are prototyping, you can use `java.util.UUID` to generate an ID.

+In most cases, `clientId` can be set to `userId`, the user’s application-specific identifier, provided that `userId` is unique within the context of your application.

 ## Connections